ssjswaraj/LLM-and-NLP/Gemma 7b (QLoRA) with English Quotes Database Using Transformer Fine Tune/README.md

-### Fine-Tuning and Quantization of Gemma 7B for Quote Generation
+### Fine-Tuning and Quantization of Gemma 7B for Quote Generation Using QLoRA

 **Project Description:**
 This project focuses on enhancing the efficiency and performance of the Gemma 7B model for generating quotes through fine-tuning and quantization techniques.